 Welcome to the Upper School!
 Our academic year is organized on a trimester system including a 3 week mini-term (between Thanksgiving and winter break) with a special schedule of courses, electives, field trips, and guest speakers organized around a theme.
 A unique feature of our upper school is our tri-weekly grade reports.
 Every three weeks, teachers post letter and effort grades along with brief narrative comments on our parent portal, NetClassroom.
 This allows parents to have an ongoing sense of the overall progress of their child.

-Welcome to the Upper School!
 The daily life of a Bement student is filled with rich, active and varied learning experiences.
 Each morning begins with an upper school community meeting.
-This meeting provides time for students to hear important announcements, give reports on the previous days’ sports contests, and to discuss any issues that impact our upper school community.
+This meeting provides time for taking attendance, sharing important announcements, student-led reports on the previous days’ sports contests, and discussions on any issues that impact our upper school community.
 Our morning meeting is followed by an advisory period, two academic classes, a 20-minute recess, and then two more academic classes.
 Lunch is followed by an additional community meeting and the final class of the school day.
-Students generally have one study hall each day during which time they can seek extra help from teachers.
+Students generally have one study hall each day during which time all teachers are available for extra help.